Grimsargh: Railway

 The village was once served by Grimsargh railway station on the now dismantled Preston to Longridge railway line.
 The station closed to passengers in May 1930, before being closed completely in 1967.
 A junction and platform to the north east of the station allowed passengers to board trains to the nearby Whittingham Hospital via the private Whittingham Hospital Railway, which closed in 1957.

 Bus

-The village is served by #1 operated by Stagecoach with frequent services to Preston and Longridge. #99 & #842 also serve the village, but only operate a limited service.
+The village is served by route 1 operated by Stagecoach with frequent services to Preston and Longridge.
+Routes 99 & 842 also serve the village, but only operate a limited service.

 Industry

 The village has one public house, The Plough, situated in the village centre.
 The pub has won several county-wide awards for its food and service but has since changed owners.
 There is also a private members social club in the village.

 Demography

 According to the 2001 census the parish had a population of 2,164, increasing to 2,653 at the 2011 census.
+As well as in 2021 increasing to 2,912.